-We present smoothed analyses of historical means, based (in certain areas) on relatively few observations.
-We believe, however, that useful information about the oceans can be gained through our procedures and that the large-scale features are representative of the real ocean.
+The WOA23 is comprised of smoothed fields from analyses of historical means, based (in certain areas) on relatively few observations.
+We believe, however, that useful information about the oceans can be gained through our procedures and that the large-scale and even mesoscale features (in 1⁄4-degree analyses) are representative of the real ocean.

 The data diminish in number with increasing depth.
-In the upper ocean, the all-data annual mean distributions are quite reasonable for defining large-scale features, but for the seasonal periods, the database is inadequate in some regions.
-In some areas of the deep ocean, the distribution of observations may adequate diagnostic for some computations but inadequate for other purposes.
+In the upper ocean, the all-data annual mean distributions are sufficient for defining large-scale features, but the database is inadequate in some regions for the seasonal periods.
+In some areas of the deep ocean, the distribution of observations may be adequate for some diagnostic computations but inadequate for other purposes.
 If an isolated deep basin or some region of the deep ocean has only one observation, then no horizontal gradient computations are meaningful.
-However, useful information is provided by the observation in the computation of other quantities (e.g., a volumetric mean over a major ocean basin).
+However, useful information is provided by the observation in the computation of other quantities (e.g. a volumetric mean over a major ocean basin).

 2.2.7.
-XBT/MBT temperature bias and XCTD drop rate error corrections
+XCTD drop-rate error correction